This page includes information specific to the northern soybean production region.

 |Damaging||Crop susceptible to damage and loss|

 Soybean crops are most attractive to pests from flowering onwards.
 Mirids are often present but crops can tolerate up to 5 mirids/m2 with no yield loss.
 Flowering/podding crops are also attractive to helicoverpa – thresholds typically range from 1-2/m2.
-Podsucking bugs have a major impact on seed quality and must be controlled if culinary bean specifications are to be achieved, i.e. <3% seed damage (refer to bug thresholds).
+Podsucking bugs have a major impact on seed quality and must be controlled if culinary bean specifications are to be achieved, i.e. <3% seed damage (see quality thresholds).

 Compensation in soybean